ost-cas-fee-adv-22-23/app-helloworld/README.md

 ## PWA

-The application uses the default settings of next-pwa lib, which provides the following main features:
+The application uses the default settings of next-pwa lib.

 ## Deploy on Vercel